Zen and the Three Door Problem

 “And the other door?”

 “Exactly.
-Thus, by switching to that other door, you increase your odds of winning to two out of three.”
+Thus, by switching to that other door, you double your odds of winning to two out of three.”

 “Whereas they remain one out of three if I stay put.
 Now I understand.”

 “Yes, Master.
 I am troubled because I was misguided by intuition.
-We make a lot of intuitive decisions in magic ink painting.
 What good is our intuition if we can’t trust it?”

 “We can trust it sometimes.
 Imagine walking through a forest and hearing a twig snap, somewhere in the distance.
 What would your intuition tell you?”